pbougie/mac-dev-env/source/ruby-gems.html.md

 To view the documentation, point your web browser to [`http://localhost:8808/`](http://localhost:8808/).

-### Automatically Starting the Documentation Server at Boot
+### Automatically Start the Documentation Server at Boot

 Create a configuration file for [Launchd](http://en.wikipedia.org/wiki/Launchd).